Lewis Archer: Reintroduction (2012)

 Havers said Lewis was a changed man who wanted to apologise to those he had hurt and to make amends.
 He said, "There's always that danger Lewis could fall back into his old ways, and he is down to his last penny.
 But at the moment, Lewis is trying his hardest and has no ulterior motive — just an awful lot of ice to break instead!"
 Lewis returns the money he took from Peter, adding an extra thousand pounds as compensation.
 Havers said that Lewis feels desperately bad about what he did.
 Upon entering the Rovers, Lewis is punched by Deirdre.
 Havers stated that Lewis wants Audrey to forgive him and give him a second chance.
 Lewis finds Audrey charming and honest and he likes being mothered by her to an extent.
 Havers said that Lewis did fall in love with Audrey while they were together, but no one believes him as he has told so many lies, and thought Lewis' one redeeming feature was not taking Audrey's money when he had the chance.
 Havers added, "He's been feeling terrible because he did the dirty on her and he wants to make amends."

 Lewis' presence on the Street infuriates Gail, who still holds a grudge for the way he treated Audrey.
 Gail hopes Lewis may have left for good when he attends court on charges of fraud.
 However, Lewis charms the judge with a speech about the way he let Audrey down, and he is sentenced to community service.
-The animosity between Gail and Lewis, reaches a peak at The Bisto; and as Audrey defends Lewis, a food critic from the Weatherfield Gazette walks in.
+The animosity between Gail and Lewis, reaches a peak at The Bistro; and as Audrey defends Lewis, a food critic from the Weatherfield Gazette walks in.
 A show spokesperson told Inside Soap's Katy Moon that Lewis turns on the charm and quickly wins the reviewer over.
 Audrey's grandson Nick Tilsley (Ben Price), who owns The Bistro, realises Lewis' communication skills could be good for his business and he employs Lewis for a trial period at the restaurant.